Re-energized and Back to Her Life

 “I went in for a general exam and shared my frustrations, asking Dr. Joiner what my options were.
 After some diagnostic tests, she said it was really up to me, but she thought hysterectomy would be the best solution,” the 53-year-old explains.
 Tests had revealed that, like her mother and sister, she had a lot of fibroid tumors that cause excess bleeding.

 Less Pain With Robotic Surgery

 Still, Tammy was concerned about the pain and six- to eight-week recovery time for a traditional hysterectomy.
-Fortunately, Dr. Joiner had good news: she could perform the surgery with Good Samaritan’s da Vinci® robotic system, minimizing Tammy’s pain and speeding her recovery.
+Fortunately, Dr. Joiner had good news: she could perform the surgery with Good Samaritan Hospital’s da Vinci® robotic system, minimizing Tammy’s pain and speeding her recovery.

 She notes that Lifestages physicians carefully select the best procedure for each patient.
-As needed, they’ll refer patients to other doctors in the group who are experts in a specific surgery.
-“We focus on all types of minimally invasive surgery, which is typically much easier on patients than traditional surgeries with large abdominal incisions.
-Thanks to advances in technology and training for our physicians, patients who need traditional abdominal surgery are few and far between today,” Dr. Joiner says.
+As needed, they’ll refer patients to other doctors in the group who are knowledgeable in a specific surgery.
+“We focus on all types of minimally-invasive surgery, which is typically much easier on patients than traditional surgeries with large abdominal incisions.
+Thanks to advances in technology and training for our physicians, patients who need traditional abdominal surgery are few and far between today,” Dr. Joiner said.

 Robotic surgery is particularly effective if patients have a lot of scar tissue or big masses in the pelvis, a large uterus, or if they’re overweight or obese.
 The robot’s camera and strong, articulating arms allow the surgeon to be extremely precise while operating through tiny incisions.